EMC Cable entry system

 They are designed to maintain enclosure class when mounted correctly.

-Can EMC penetrations be combined with other EMC measures?
+Can EMC entries be combined with other EMC measures?

 Yes, they are often used together with shield clamps and proper potential equalization.